denoland/wasmbuild/README.md

 }
 ```

+## Browser, Node.js, or older Deno support

+The output is compatible in Deno 2.1+ or Deno 2.1.5+ if published to JSR (due to
+a bug unfortunately).

+Most browsers do not support Wasm imports yet, which this library generates.
+If
+you want output that works in more scenarios, build with the `--inline` flag.

 ## Scaffold project (Optional)

 To create a starter Rust crate in an `rs_lib` subfolder of your project, run: